communitiesuk/delta-auth-service/auth-service/README.md

 (use `client-id=delta-website` for non-dev environments).

-The user will be shown a login page and provide a username and password as a standard form submission, or with Single Sign On through Azure AD if configured.
+The user will be shown a login page and provide a username and password as a standard form submission, or with Single Sign On (SSO) through Azure AD if configured.

 #### 2. Authorization code redirect

-The user's credentials are validated by performing an LDAP bind against AD.
+The user's credentials are validated by performing an LDAP bind against AD, or with another OAuth flow for SSO with the auth service as the client.

-The auth service will then redirect the user back to delta with an authorization code `http://delta/login/oauth2/redirect?code=4321&state=1234`.
+If valid credentials have been provided the auth service will then redirect the user back to delta with an authorization code `http://delta/login/oauth2/redirect?code=4321&state=1234`.

 #### 3. Code exchange